epfl-mobots/epuck2-firmware/README.md

 ```bash
 sudo python -m serial.tools.miniterm /dev/ttyACM0
 ```
- assuming `/dev/ttyACM0` is where the discovery is connected
+ assuming `/dev/ttyACM0` is where the robot is connected.

 ### Changing node ID
 To change the node ID, open a shell to the device and enter the following commands: